Graduate Coordinator: Dr. Lior Laks (Lior.Laks@biu.ac.il)

 Students are admitted into the Ph.D. program only if there is a faculty member able and willing to direct the research; therefore, candidates are highly urged to read about the research interests and fields of specialization of our faculty members to see if any of the active fields of research in the department match their interests.

 - The Regular Ph.D. is for students with an M.A. degree in linguistics with a thesis graded 87 or higher.
 Full requirements

 - The Direct Ph.D. is for students who have completed a B.A. in linguistics with exceptionally high grades and outstanding recommendations from their teachers.

-Most students are assigned a supervisor upon admission and have already begun to work on a research proposal, which is due one year from the date of acceptance into the program.
+Most students are usually assigned a supervisor upon admission, and should immediately start working on a research proposal, which is due one year from the date of acceptance into the program.
 Students who do not have a supervisor at this stage should plan to take courses with a range of faculty members at the rank of Senior Lecturer or higher (who are eligible to advise Ph.D. dissertations).
 When the proposal has been completed and approved by the supervisor, it is reviewed by at least two other lecturers, one inside the University and one outside the University.
 When the reviews are received and corrections are made if required, the dissertation proposal is submitted by the department to the Faculty of Humanities Committee who forwards it, upon approval, to the University Ph.D.
 Committee.

 When completed, the Ph.D. dissertation is submitted to the supervisor for approval, and then is submitted by the student to the Faculty of Graduate Studies for review and approval.
 The Faculty of Graduate Studies solicits anonymous reviews from at least two outside reviewers.
 This process usually takes from two to six months.